7 Cool, Romantic, and Cocktail-Forward Hotels in San Francisco

 3. Hotel Kabuki

-I am a big fan of San Francisco’s Japantown, and the hotel Kabuki is in the heart of it, and a destination in itself, not only for its bar, which makes excellent bespoke cocktails and mocktails, but also for its Michelin-starred Nari, one of San Francisco’s best contemporary Thai restaurants.
+I am a big fan of San Francisco’s Japantown, and the Hotel Kabuki feels like San Francisco's best-kept secret, in a neighborhood that’s also underrated.
+I love the hotel not only for its bar, which makes excellent bespoke cocktails and mocktails, but also for its Michelin-starred Nari, one of San Francisco’s best contemporary Thai restaurants.

 The eclectic lobby is one of my favorite spaces, where texture, color, and minimal yet comfortable style mingle like a United Nations of designer details.